Homeland: Motherland

 Motherland refers to a mother country, i.e. the place in which somebody grew up or had lived for a long enough period that somebody has formed their own cultural identity, the place that one's ancestors lived for generations, or the place that somebody regards as home, or a Metropole in contrast to its colonies.
 People often refer to Mother Russia as a personification of the Russian nation.
 The Philippines is also considered as a motherland which is derived from the word "Inang Bayan" which means "Motherland".
 Within the British Empire, many natives in the colonies came to think of Britain as the mother country of one, large nation.
 India is often personified as Bharat Mata (Mother India).
 The French commonly refer to France as "la mère patrie"; Hispanic countries that were former Spanish viceroyalties commonly referred to Spain as "la Madre Patria".
-Armenians refer to Armenia as "Mer Hayrenik" (lit: mother homeland.).
+Turks refer to Turkey as "ana vatan" (lit: mother homeland.).
 Kathleen Ni Houlihan is a mythical symbol of Irish nationalism found in literature and art including work by W.B.
 Yeats and Seán O'Casey, She was an emblem during colonial rule, and became associated with the Irish Republican Army in Northern Ireland, especially during The Troubles.